-Eric's story is retold: Eric and Shelly's lives are cut short when a wrong apartment number leads a gang of drug lords to mistakenly murder them only days before their wedding.
+Eric's story is retold Eric and Shelly's lives are cut short when a wrong apartment number leads a gang of drug lords to mistakenly murder them only days before their wedding.
 Now, Eric haunts the city as the Crow, a shadow administering revenge for not only his loss, but for others as well.
-A police officer enlists the aid of the Crow to uncover the truth about the jailed suspect of a murdered 9 year-old girl.
+A police officer enlists the aid of the Crow to uncover the truth about the jailed suspect of a murdered 9-year-old girl.
 As the Crow is flushing out information about the murder, he discovers that Shelly`s grave has been desecrated and her body has been removed.
 Another vigilante, a Native American named Walker, who communicates with a wolf, begins killing local murderers.

 From: The Crow: Dead Time

 Joshua is a Native American of the Crow Nation who became a farmer that adopted the ways of white.
-A group of Confederate soldiers killed him along with his wife and child and has being brought back to kill the soldiers that have reincarnated as biker gangs.
+A group of Confederate soldiers killed him along with his wife and child and has been brought back to kill the soldiers that have reincarnated as biker gangs.

 From: The Crow: Flesh and Blood

 Iris Shaw worked for the Bureau of Land Management as a law enforcer.
 She was killed by terrorists along with her unborn child and was bought back by the Crow to hunt them down.

 Ash was a garage mechanic who was murdered along with his son after his son inadvertently witnessed a murder.